selfdriven-services/selfdriven-business/docs/pages/framework-the-collaborative-day.md

 permalink: /frameworks/the-collaborative-day
 ---
 # selfdriven Collaboration Day Framework
-### Curious · Caring · Constructive

-## Overview

-A collaboration-day (often called a workday) can be structured around three shared modes of attention:
+A collaboration-day (traditionally called a workday) can be structured around three shared modes of attention:

 - **Curious**
 - **Caring**